Last updated on : 01 Jul, 2025

 You can download our user-friendly Truemeds app for easy access to medicine at low rates.
 Submit your prescription to our platform to receive branded and generic medications.
 Enjoy savings on purchases and the added convenience of free home delivery on relevant orders across India*.

 In Ayurveda, no specific medicine is considered the best for increasing vitamin B12 levels.
-Ayurveda focuses on a holistic approach to health and suggests various herbal formulations and dietary recommendations to support overall well-being.
+Ayurveda emphasises a holistic approach to health, offering various herbal formulations and dietary recommendations to promote overall well-being.
 However, when it comes to vitamin B12 deficiency, the primary treatment is usually through B12 supplements or injections prescribed by medical professionals.

 Taking oral supplements or receiving B12 injections can help replenish your B12 levels more rapidly.
 Consult a doctor to choose the appropriate dosage and method of administration.

 Vegetables are generally not significant sources of vitamin B12.
 However, some fermented plant-based foods may contain small amounts of B12 due to bacterial fermentation.
-These include sauerkraut, fermented cabbage with trace amounts of vitamin B12 and kimchi, a traditional Korean side dish made from fermented vegetables, including cabbage and radishes, which can contain minimal levels of B12.
+These include sauerkraut, a fermented cabbage product rich in trace amounts of vitamin B12, and kimchi, a traditional Korean side dish made from fermented vegetables, including cabbage and radishes, which can contain minimal levels of B12.

 Animal-based foods, like shellfish, and organ meat like liver, kidneys, meat, and eggs, are the highest sources of vitamin B12